dethebera/100-days-of-web-development/README.md

 <br>
 <br>

-# ✅ Day 32 TO 36  JS AJAX, JSON, WEB APIS
+# ✅ Day 32 TO 36  JS AJAX, JSON, WeB APIS

 Now let's start with understanding AJAX followed by understanding Json files and APIS.
-WE will use W3schools and a video here to clear our concepts.
+We will use W3schools and a video here to clear our concepts.

 - [JS AJAX](https://www.w3schools.com/js/js_ajax_intro.asp)